nask0/fedora-hubs-angular-material-ui/README.md

 ## Ideas / Todo's / Concepts
 ---

+#### Think about adopting modern web technologies like AngularJS and Material Design:

+- Everyone is exited about AngularJS; it is and will continue to be "web.next" framework
+>"First represents our commitment to innovation."

+- Angular have pretty good documentation, growing friendly community

+- Angular have "native" intregation with Material: https://material.angularjs.org/

+- Speed up development cycle and effort of implementing new features

+- Separate data representation from data sources

+- Unified and trivial way for creating new features or upgrading (expanding) existing ones.

+- Improve maintainability of code and features

+- Easy, unified and constinent UI for all web projects, responsive design, good mobile experience

+* Note: AngularJS has nothing to do with jQuery, they have completely different purposes

 #### Secure web client -> server conection
 ##### Implement secure connection between trusted HTTP client (for example frontend part of of web application or other third-party client's and web service like FAS, Badges, etc. :